 Asking for a sample report is a great idea too, so that you can see what info they provide, if it is presented in an understandable way, and if they make remediation recommendations.

 Costs can vary widely for home EMF testing and it is important to know what is included.
+Is the price being advertised for a cursory examination only, with many add-ons being added or recommended during the inspection?
+This will drive the price up!
 Here are the core components you should have for an effective home inspection and remediation:

 Home inspection- generally 4-6 hours for a 2500 square foot home is required

 All Major EMF types listed above should be included

 Written report- detailing findings for major areas of the home, industry safety guidelines, and remediation plan

 Ongoing support such as a follow-up phone call after the report has been sent, and ability to ask questions of inspector as remediation process is worked through